Lennster1/VerthashMiner_Automated/README.md

 **Special thanks to D1viry and @sylvesternumski for helping me debug problems.** <br>
 ## Instructions
 To run the program, simply unzip the folder provided and open start.exe.
 This will automatically start the program.
 It will prompt you for your wallet adress. <br>
 When you  enter it, it will automatically start hashing with the adress provided.
 If you want to see your statistics, go to `https://zergpool.com/?address=YOUR_ADRESS_HERE` and replace `YOUR_ADRESS_HERE` with the wallet adress you inputted into the program.
-If you have any bugs, report them in issues.
+If you have any bugs, or want to suggest a feature, report it in issues.
+**To add a worker name, add a `.` then `WORKER_NAME` after your wallet adress when asked for input like this: `WALLET_ADRESS.WORKERNAME`** <br>
+To edit your wallet adress, simply delete the work.bat file and it will re-prompt you for you wallet adress.
 <br>
 <br>
 <br>